AristideBH/Marqueeck/README.md

 ### Optional sticky element

-You can using the reserved `svelte:fragment` to place a sticky element inside the component.
+You can use the reserved `svelte:fragment` to place a sticky element inside the component.

+Customize its placement with the `stickyPosition` key inside options.

 ```svelte
 <Marqueeck {options}>